Nebryon/pyasciilib/README.md

 ## Contribute

-We welcome contributions to improve and expand the **pyascii** library!
+We welcome contributions to improve and expand the **pyimage2ascii** library!
 Whether you want to add a feature, fix a bug, or enhance the documentation, follow these steps to contribute:

 ### Steps to Contribute